 Meal Prepping: How to get started with the right containers.

 I personally prefer glass containers over plastic for several reasons:

 - Glass containers don’t scratch, meaning you can eat your prepped meals right out of your containers and not worry about those extra dishes.
 Did you know that once a plastic container is scratched you should toss it out?
 The scratch in a plastic container can hold germs and bacteria.

-- Glass is free from chemicals.
-Sure, you can buy BPA free plastic containers but who knows what else makes up plastic.
-It’s better to just go with glass and not have to worry about contaminating your food with the plastic containers.
+- Glass is free of chemicals.
+Sure, you can buy BPA-free plastic containers but who knows what else makes up plastic.
+It’s better to just go with glass and not have to worry about contaminating your food with plastic containers.

 - They are microwave, dishwasher, oven, fridge, and freezer safe.
 Again making life just that much easier: fewer dishes when re-heating, you can cook the initial prep right in the glass container…all of which makes clean up a breeze.

 - Food re-heats more evenly in a glass container.

 - With glass, food stays fresher longer.
 Strange tastes and smalls aren’t absorbed into your food, the way they can from plastic containers.

 - Glass containers last longer.
 So while they might cost a little more upfront, you will save money in the long run over having to replace plastic.

 Here are just a few of my favorites:

 - Juicing 16 oz Glass Jars

 What to learn more about how meal prepping and counting macros go hand in hand?
 Click Here